hermanvest/dev-resources/README.md

 This repository contains the resources I have used to get up to speed when working on different projects.
 I recommend that you follow the order of topics as outlined below.
 You will be able to find relevant resources in the directories.

+## 0. Primer/intro

+Challenges of being a developer and how to handle some of them.
+Mostly about mindset.

+1. You don't know what challenges you will face.
+Just start developing and discover them later.
+It is better to develop fast and discover fast than trying to plan and not do anything
+2.

 ## 1. JAVA OCP Developer books